derekmerck/diana2/docs/source/docker-image.rst

 2. Get
    `docker-manifest <https://github.com/derekmerck/docker-manifest>`__
    from Github
-3. Put Docker into "experimental mode" for manifest creation
+3. Put Docker into “experimental mode” for manifest creation
 4. Call ``docker-compose`` to build the ``diana2-base`` images
 5. Call ``docker-manifest.py`` with an appropriate domain to retag and push the base images